Clustered Calibration: Representation-Aware Probability Calibration via Learned Subpopulations: Method

-We examined the following representations: \begin{enumerate} \item SHAP values (SHapley Additive exPlanations) are used to explain the output of a machine learning model \cite{NIPS2017_7062}.
+\paragraph{SHAP vectors} SHAP values (SHapley Additive exPlanations) are used to explain the output of a machine learning model \cite{NIPS2017_7062}.
 Each input feature is given a score for each sample, where a positive value indicates that the feature promotes the predicted output and vice versa.
-An advantage of using SHAP values is that they can identify explainable subgroups within the samples. \item Leaf indices as features \cite{he2014practical}, where each sample is represented by a vector of the indices of the leaves that it ends up falling in for each tree in the ensemble.
-Embedding real-value into binary vectors creates a compact representation that may be used to analyze the data using clusters. \end{enumerate}
+An advantage of using SHAP values is that they can identify explainable subgroups within the samples.
+We compute per-sample SHAP values \(\psi(x)\in\mathbb{R}^d\) for the trained model.